AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-other-insert-options.md

     The equation is inserted with light gray background.
 At any time you can update an equation by right-clicking on an existing equation and selecting **Edit Math equation** from the context menu.
 For details on validating MathML equations in Experience Manager Guides, view [Validation of equations in the MathML editor](../user-guide/web-editor-other-features.md#validation-of-equations-in-the-mathml-editor).

 - **Knowledge check:** Allows you to add questions in available formats (Single Correct, Multiple Correct, True/False, Match the Following, or insert from the question bank) to your topic for review and to confirm understanding without grading or reporting.
-These questions mirror standard formats and exclude scoring, making them ideal for self-assessment.
+These questions mirror standard formats and exclude scoring, making them ideal for self-assessment and suitable as part of course content or a topic before a quiz or assessment later, as required.

     ![](assets/knowledge-check-topic.png){width="650" align="left"}